 Project Atomic hosts inherit the full features and advantages of their base distributions.
-This includes systemd, which provides container-dependency management and fault recovery.
-It also includes journald, which provides secure aggregation and attribution of container logs.
 Project Atomic builds on these features, using the following components, which have been tailored for containerized-application management:

 - Docker, an open source project for creating lightweight, portable, self-sufficient application containers.